-A. Minor Revision to Manual's Content from 2013
+A. Revision to Manual's Content from 2015

-For 2014 the GHSA Football Officials Manual has kept the new format introduced with the major 2013 revision.
+For 2016 the GHSA Football Officials Manual has kept the new format introduced with the major 2013 revision.
 The focus of the Manual remains shifted away from detailed explanations of specific coverage to be given, by position, in each of several pre-defined situations to more general coverage by the crew as a whole in more flexibly defined situations.
-While the content of this Manual is meant to cover activities of 6-Man crews (for Varsity games) and 4-Man crews (for Sub-Varsity games), the Manual owes much of its approach to that taken in the "2012 Football Officiating Manual For A Crew Of 7" published by the Collegiate Commissioners Association (CCA) .
-No actual content was taken from the CCA manual, but the style adopted here deliberately borrows from the style of the CCA manual.
+While the content of this Manual is meant to cover activities of 6-Man crews (for Varsity games) and 4-Man crews (for Sub-Varsity games), the Manual owes much of its approach to that taken in the "2012 Football Officiating Manual For A Crew Of 7" from the Collegiate Commissioners Association (CCA).